 It’s pretty hard to describe myself – even harder when you need to be concise!
 Haha!
-My name is Victor Hugo, I’m 28 years old 3d artist from Brazil currently working as a freelancer artist and I love art.
+My name is Victor Hugo, I’m 30 years old 3d artist from Brazil currently working for Walt Disney Animation Studios and I love art.
 Doesn’t matter if it’s digital art, traditional art, 3d or 2d, animation or music… I simply love art.
 And that passion has always motivated me to keep pushing my limits and to always be looking for more knowledge, improving myself as an artist.

 One of the most important things that I’ve learned over my 10 years of experience in the 3d industry was that “everyone has something to learn, everyone has something to teach”.
 This simple sentence works like a mantra for me, it helps me to be more professional and respectful with my teammates, have more appreciation for teamwork and never put my ego before other people’s opinions.